smice-art/smice-art/README.md

 * ⚙️ Python-Scripts – A collection of scripts to generate mathematical shapes in Blender.

 ### 🄱 Blender Art
 Through my Blender artworks I want to evoke emotions and make people think.
-I see the digital 3D world as a canvas on which I can visually express my thoughts and feelings-
+I see the digital 3D world as a canvas on which I can visually express my thoughts and feelings.

 ### 🛠️ Torus Work
 | Image | Preview | Impression |